bortyr/tauri_yew_demo/README.md

 Small demo of Tauri + Yew.
 Written using default init guides for both Tauri and Yew.

-To build the app use the following command:
+To build the app use the following command in src-tauri:
 ```sh
 cargo tauri build
 ```